Everything you need to know about 'Girl From the North Country' on Broadway at the Belasco Theatre

-The Bob Dylan-inspired musical finally lands on the Great White Way...
+The Bob Dylan jukebox musical finally opens on Broadway.

-In the summer of 2017, Conor McPherson’s new theatrical masterpiece known as Girl from the North Country received its world premiere at The Old Vic in London… almost 4,000 miles away from the show’s setting of Duluth, Minnesota (which also happens to be the hometown of one Bob Dylan)!
-The music legend’s greatest hits are uniquely showcased in this production which now, following acclaimed runs in the West End, Toronto and Off-Broadway at the Public Theater, is officially open at the Belasco Theatre on Broadway.
+In the summer of 2017, Conor McPherson’s masterpiece Girl From the North Country received its world premiere at The Old Vic in London.
+It's almost 4,000 miles away from the show’s setting of Duluth, Minnesota, where Bob Dylan grew up.
+Bob Dylan's greatest hits are uniquely showcased in this production which is now officially open at the Belasco Theatre on Broadway.
 The gently devastating masterpiece has been captivating Bob Dylan aficionados and keen theatregoers alike there since February 7, 2020.

-Stealing the show, arguably, as Elizabeth Laine is Tony & Academy Award nominee & two-time Emmy Award winner Mare Winningham, who also shines vocally during the Bob Dylan musical numbers.
-Also delivering a powerful vocal performance is Jeanette Bayardelle as Mrs. Neilsen (check out our Girl from the North Country-themed edition of 5 Questions from Over the Pond featuring Ms. Bayardelle here).
-Hamilton alum Austin Scott delivers a knock-out performance as boxer Joe Scott and Kimber Elayne Sprawl offers perhaps the most nuanced performance as the vulnerable yet assertive Marianne.
-But despite these standouts, Girl from the North Country is truly an ensemble piece that relies on the emotional and spiritual connection of its cast members, who are completed by Todd Almond, Caitlin Houlahan, Robert Joy, Tony Award nominee Marc Kudisch, Luba Mason, Matt McGrath, Tom Nelis, Colton Ryan, and Jay O. Sanders as Nick Laine.
+Austin Scott played Joe Scott, with Kimber Elayne Sprawl as Marianne.
+But despite these standouts, Girl from the North Country is truly an ensemble piece that relies on the emotional and spiritual connection of its cast members, completed by Todd Almond, Caitlin Houlahan, Robert Joy, Marc Kudisch, Luba Mason, Matt McGrath, Tom Nelis, Colton Ryan, and Jay O. Sanders as Nick Laine.

-Kudos to writer and director Conor McPherson for the innovation at the heart of this production’s creation.
-Unlike some of the jukebox musicals of the modern era that lyrically shoehorn well-established songs into an original narrative (sometimes dubiously), McPherson uses Bob Dylan’s songs primarily to enhance the atmosphere on stage or as musical interludes.
+Unlike some of the jukebox musicals of the modern era that lyrically shoehorn well-established songs into an original narrative, writer and director Conor McPherson uses Bob Dylan’s songs primarily to enhance the atmosphere on stage or as musical interludes.
 There is no desperate necessity to force songs in as a device to somehow vaguely further the narrative.
 He also uses the periodically clunky theatrical device of a narrator to great effect by using a supporting character (Dr. Walker) to break the fourth wall and guide us through the plethora of personalities onstage, lest we become lost in the web of story arcs.